-SECTION 21.1.1: REPORT PAY AT ALL CENTERS (EXCEPT ENUMCLAW REHABILITATION AND HEALTHCARE)

-Employees who report for work as scheduled and who leave because of low census or other similar reasons, shall be paid no less than two (2) hours' pay at straight-time rate plus differentials, if applicable.
+SECTION 21.1.1: REPORT PAY AT ALL CENTERS (EXCEPT ENUMCLAW REHABILITATION AND similar reasons, shall be paid no less than two (2) hours' pay at straight-time rate plus differentials, if applicable.
 Report pay only applies if the employee did not receive prior notice from the Employer of low census or overstaffing.